Dan Auerbach: Robert Finley

+Easy Eye Sound

+In addition to his work as a performer, Auerbach founded Easy Eye Sound, a Nashville-based recording studio and record label that was developed during a period when the Black Keys were on hiatus.
+The studio operates with a philosophy emphasizing live recording with minimal overdubbing, drawing inspiration from mid-20th-century recording practices.
+Auerbach has described the studio as a place where artists are invited to write and record intensively over short periods, encouraging an approach to songwriting that prioritizes collective over individual authorship.

 Awards and honors

 The Black Keys' 2010 album, Brothers, won three Grammy awards.
 At the 2013 Grammy Awards, Auerbach won the award for Producer of the Year, Non-Classical, for work on The Black Keys album El Camino, as well as those of Dr. John and Hacienda.
 Auerbach was nominated three further times in 2020, 2021 and 2023.

 Also at the 2013 Grammy Awards, Auerbach won the award for Best Rock Song for his song "Lonely Boy", Best Rock Performance for "Lonely Boy", and Best Rock Album for El Camino.
+He also produced the 2015 Cage the Elephant album Tell Me I'm Pretty which won Best Rock Album at the 59th Annual Grammy Awards on February 12, 2017.

 In 2010, he joined the 9th annual Independent Music Awards judging panel to assist independent musicians' careers.

 Personal life

 Auerbach first married Stephanie Gonis, with whom he has a daughter, Sadie Little Auerbach, born in 2008.
 In 2013, they were divorced.

 Auerbach, Patrick Carney, and Jack White have been involved in several public feuds.
 The roots of the conflict date back to 2012, when White banned Auerbach from his Nashville studio.

 They have since made amends and are now on good terms.

 In 2010, Auerbach moved from Akron, Ohio to Nashville, Tennessee.
 He moved his record label Easy Eye Sound and bought a studio as soon as he moved into town.
 Auerbach has described Nashville as not just being "a little tourist music spot" but much more.
 As Auerbach grew older he realized Nashville was "the spot I wanted to go to.
 There's the most music that I felt a connection to".

+In September 2015, Auerbach married Jen Goodall with whom he has a son, Early, born in June 2015.
+They divorced in 2019.